RodoRepository/RodoUniversity/README.md

 # RodoUniversity
-GitHub repository for RodoUniversity including all required code and artefacts developed.
+GitHub repository for Rodo University including all required code and artefacts developed.
 COMP-1640